Say goodbye to nervous isolation

 You've been obsessively reading or watching the news, mind racing from the reports of protests and rising derogatory comments about your people.

-Your friends, neighbors, and politicians just don’t seem to get it.
-That is Israel is the only place in the middle east that has been safe for LTBTQ rights.
-In Israel women have the freedom to be pro-choice.
+You also appreciate that Israel is the only place in the middle east that has been safe for LGBTQ rights.
+Also, that in Israel women have the freedom to be pro-choice.

 Or worse: There has been complete silence.